top of page

 3. Use Sensory Play to Connect

 Sensory play is a cornerstone of the GLAS model.
+Sensory-based interactions can increase engagement and support communication when used responsively (Autism Speaks, n.d.).

-Sensory Play Ideas
+Sensory Play Ideas:

 • Bubbles